lifeofreilly/vanitas/README.md

 Vanitas
 =======
-A simple multi-threaded bitcoin vanity address generator written in Java.
+A Bitcoin vanity address generator that leverages the Java 8 streams API.

 Prerequisites:
 -------------------------

-* JDK 1.6 or higher
+* JDK 1.8 or higher
 * Maven
 * For additional dependency information refer to pom.xml